 The following article is a short summary of a presentation at The CHRO Virtual Summit by Anna Tavis, Clinical Associate Professor of Human Capital Management, and Academic Director HCM Program New York University.

 Anna Tavis, the Academic Director of the HCM Program at New York University provided attendees at The CHRO Virtual Summit with a succinct introduction to the principles of Agile, and why HR is now facing an oncoming period of Agile transformation.
-Well known within software and IT project management circles, Agile was first codified as a methodology in 2001 with the creation of the Agile Manifesto.
+Well known within software and IT project management circles, Agile was first codified in 2001 with the creation of the Agile Manifesto.
 The manifesto can be presented by its four holistic principles:

 - Individuals and interactions over processes and tools